Administering Medication to Students

 “School nurse” means a registered professional nurse with Maine Department of Education certification for school nursing.

-“Self-administration” is when the student administers medication independently to themselves under indirect supervision of the school nurse.
+“Self-administration” is when the student administers medication independently to him/herself under indirect supervision of the school nurse.

 “Unlicensed school personnel” are persons who do not have a professional license that allows them, within the scope of that license, to administer medication.